OctopusDeploy/blog/blog/2017-03/deployment-process-uservoice-update.md

 `#{VariableToCheck != "ValueToCheckAgainst"}`

-To run a step based on the *truthy* value of a variable, and only if all previous steps were successful:
+To run a step only if all previous steps were successful, and based on the *truthy* value of a variable:

 `#{unless Octopus.Deployment.Error}#{VariableToCheck}#{/unless}`

-To run a step based on the *truthy* value of a variable, and if any of the previous steps have failed:
+To run a step if any of the previous steps have failed, and based on the *truthy* value of a variable:

 `#{if Octopus.Deployment.Error}#{VariableToCheck}#{/if}`

 ## In closing
-We're off to a good start to the year, and we've have a long list of other great value add features ahead of us and we're really excited and looking forward to tackling these highly requested features.
+We're off to a good start to the year, and we have a long list of other great value add features ahead of us.
+We're really excited and looking forward to tackling these highly requested features.

-We really do appreciate all our customers input - so make sure you add your votes to you favourite feature requests!
+We really do appreciate all our customers input - so make sure you add your votes to your favourite feature requests!